Joe Biden: Health

 On May 18, 2025, Biden's office announced that he had been diagnosed with aggressive prostate cancer with bone metastasis during a routine physical examination.
 On May 30, Biden confirmed that he had begun treatment.
 On September 4, Biden's spokesperson confirmed that he had recently undergone Mohs surgery to remove skin cancer lesions from his forehead.
 The procedure followed a 2023 removal of a basal-cell carcinoma from his chest.
 On October 11, Biden's spokesperson confirmed that he was undergoing radiation and hormone therapies for his prostate cancer.
-On October 20, Biden completed a course of radiation therapy at Penn Medicine Radiation Oncology at the University of Pennsylvania; it is uncertain whether he will need further treatment.
+On October 20, Biden completed a course of radiation therapy at Penn Medicine Radiation Oncology at the University of Pennsylvania.

+In August 2026, Hunter Biden said the cancer had "spread, metastasized into his bones and further" and was "very painful and it's very debilitating in many respects".
+In September 2026, Biden announced that the radiation treatment he received for prostate cancer last fall "worked as intended" and that doctors helped in disease control.

 Political positions

-Pope Francis (left) meets Joe Biden at the White House, September 2015.

 As a senator, Biden was regarded as a moderate Democrat.
 As a presidential nominee, Biden's platform had been called the most progressive of any major party platform in history, although not within his party's ideological vanguard.
 Biden says his positions are deeply influenced by Catholic social teaching.

 According to political scientist Carlo Invernizzi Accetti, Biden represents an Americanized form of Christian democracy, taking positions characteristic of both the center-right and center-left.
 Biden has cited the Catholic philosopher Jacques Maritain, credited with starting the Christian democratic movement, as immensely influential in his thinking.
 Other analysts have likened his ideology to traditional liberalism, "a doctrine of liberty, equality, justice and individual rights that relies... on a strong federal government for enforcement".
 In 2022, journalist Sasha Issenberg wrote that Biden's "most valuable political skill" was "an innate compass for the ever-shifting mainstream of the Democratic Party".
-Some critics claimed Biden's climate policy was socialist.
+Republican critics claimed Biden's climate policy was socialist.

 Biden proposed partially reversing the corporate tax cuts of the Tax Cuts and Jobs Act of 2017.
 He voted for the North American Free Trade Agreement (NAFTA) and the Trans-Pacific Partnership.
 Biden is a staunch supporter of the Affordable Care Act (ACA).
 He promoted a plan to build upon it, aiming to expand health insurance coverage to 97% of Americans, including by creating a public health insurance option.

 Biden did not support national same-sex marriage rights while in the Senate and voted for the Defense of Marriage Act, but opposed proposals for constitutional amendments that would have banned same-sex marriage nationwide.
 Biden has supported same-sex marriage since 2012.
-As a senator, Biden forged deep relationships with police groups and was a chief proponent of a Police Officer's Bill of Rights measure that police unions supported but police chiefs opposed.
+As a senator, Biden forged deep relationships with police groups and was a chief proponent of a Law Enforcement Officers' Bill of Rights measure that police unions supported but police chiefs opposed.
 In 2020, Biden also ran on decriminalizing cannabis, after advocating harsher penalties for drug use as a senator.